-Full TitleRandomized Phase II and Phase III Studies of Individualized Treatment for Nasopharyngeal Carcinoma Based on Biomarker Epstein Barr Virus (EBV) Deoxyribonucleic Acid (DNA) (NRG HN001) (CIRB) Back to top
+Full TitleRandomized Phase II and Phase III Studies of Individualized Treatment for Nasopharyngeal Carcinoma Based on Biomarker Epstein Barr Virus (EBV) Deoxyribonucleic Acid (DNA) (NRG HN001) (CIRB)

 The standard treatment for nasopharyngeal cancer is chemotherapy with the drug cisplatin plus radiation therapy, followed by more chemotherapy.
 Doctors are seeking ways to personalize treatment for nasopharyngeal cancer based on a blood marker called Epstein-Barr virus (EBV) DNA.
 EBV has been associated with nasopharyngeal cancer development and progression.